A A A

 Jenny is a grandmother to two small children and in any spare time that she has she loves to go to the gym, travel and garden.

-Yota Dimitriadi - Yota was appointed as a co-opted governor in March 2019.
-Her term will run until 5th March 2023.
+Dr Yota Dimitriadi - Yota was appointed as a co-opted governor in March 2019.
+Her term will run until 5th March 2027.

-Yota sits on the Behaviour, Welfare, Health & Safety and Premises and the Finance and Staffing committees where she has voting rights.
+Yota chairs the HR & Premises committee and also sits on the Finance & Risk committee where she has voting rights.
 She is the link governor for Equality & Diversity, Well-Being, Health & Safety and Computing.

 Yota is currently an Associate Professor at the Institute of Education, University of Reading.